-We may offer, issue and sell, from time to time, up to an aggregate of \$750,000,000 of common stock, preferred stock, stockholder rights to purchase common or preferred stock, which we refer to as "stockholder rights," warrants to purchase common or preferred stock, which we refer to as "warrants," debt securities, which may consist of debentures, notes, or other types of debt, depositary shares representing a fractional interest of a share of a particular class or series of our preferred stock, which we refer to as "depositary shares," and units consisting of two or more of the foregoing, which we refer to as "units," in one or more offerings.
+We and any selling security holders may offer, issue and sell, from time to time, the common stock, preferred stock, stockholder rights to purchase common or preferred stock, which we refer to as "stockholder rights," warrants to purchase common or preferred stock, which we refer to as "warrants," debt securities, which may consist of debentures, notes, or other types of debt, depositary shares representing a fractional interest of a share of a particular class or series of our preferred stock, which we refer to as "depositary shares," and units consisting of two or more of the foregoing, which we refer to as "units," in one or more offerings.
 We refer to common stock, preferred stock, stockholder rights, warrants, debt securities, depositary shares and units as "securities."
 We will provide specific terms of each issuance of these securities in supplements to this prospectus.
-We may offer and sell these securities to or through one or more underwriters, dealers and agents, or directly to purchasers, on a continuous or delayed basis.
+We and/or any selling security holders may offer and sell these securities to or through one or more underwriters, dealers and agents, or directly to purchasers, on a continuous or delayed basis.
 You should read this prospectus and the applicable supplement carefully before you decide to invest.
 This prospectus may not be used to consummate sales of these securities unless it is accompanied by a prospectus supplement.

 Our common stock is listed on the New York Stock Exchange, or "NYSE," under the symbol "EFC" and our 6.750% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, \$0.001 par value per share (the "Series A Preferred Stock") is listed on the NYSE under the symbol "EFC PR A".
-The last reported sale price of our common stock on the NYSE on March 25, 2021 was \$16.16 per share.
+The last reported sale price of our common stock on the NYSE on April 28, 2020 was \$10.51 per share.
 Our principal executive offices are located at 53 Forest Avenue, Old Greenwich, Connecticut 06870, and our telephone number is (203) 409-3575.